 - NVE of more than ½ disc area with vitreous hemorrhage

 Treating PDR (Proliferative Diabetic Retinopathy)

 High-risk PDR patients should be signed up for PRP (panretinal photocoagulation) .
-Patients with early PDR (or even patients with severe NPDR) who you think are high risk due to their poor diabetic control or poor follow up (e.g. county hospital patients!) should be considered for early PRP.
+Patients with early PDR (or even patients with severe NPDR) who you think are high risk due to their poor diabetic control or poor follow up should be considered for early PRP.
 PDR can also be treated with anti-VEGF injections.

 Vitreous hemorrhage happens due to bleeding from fine neovascular blood vessels.
-Anti-VEGF agents can be used to decrease the bleeding which causes regression of the neovascular membranes, if not contraindicated.
-If the blood does not clear after a period of time (generally 1 to a few months), patients should undergo pars plana vitrectomy for non-clearing vitreous hemorrhage.
+Anti-VEGF agents can be used to decrease the bleeding which causes regression of the neovascular membranes.
+If the blood does not clear after a period of time (generally one to a few months), patients should undergo pars plana vitrectomy for non-clearing vitreous hemorrhage.

 Tractional Retinal Detachment (TRD)

 Fibrosis over the retinal happens most commonly over the optic nerve and the vascular arcades.
 These contracting fibrous membranes will apply traction to the retinal, affecting central vision, detaching the macula, or causing a retinal break leading to a rhegmatogenous retinal detachment.
 Visually significant or vision threatening TRDs should receive pars plana vitrectomy with membrane peeling.